 It’s a video blog.
-The number one piece of gear you need is a good camera.
+The number one piece of vlogging accessories you need is a good camera.
 You can give up various things in your vlogging accessories, but without a camera you have no vlog.

 Don’t worry though, you don’t have to pay an arm and a leg for a good camera.
 However, before we talk money you need to know your priorities when choosing a camera.

 Features You Should Care About

 Cameras in our day and age come with various features that make your life a lot easier.
 Those features can help improve the quality of your videos making sure your work stands out.
 That will make people watching your videos fall in love with the content and come back for more.

 Video quality comes at the top of the list of the features you should care about.
 Many vloggers release their content in 720p, 1080p or 4K.
 You don’t have to go all the way up to 4K but you should aim to remain at least at 720p.
 The resolution should be in the camera description.

 Low-light performance comes next.
 Since most of your vlogging will be done indoors you want a camera that handles low-light environments well.
 You may think that you’re working indoors and will have your lighting (which has an entire section in this guide).
 However, you should still care about low-light performance if you don’t want noisy images.

 Optical image stabilization (OIS) is next on the list.
 Some may think it’s unnecessary.
 However, if you plan an making any kind of activity while holding the camera (like walking from the front door to your room) you want OIS.
 Think about the last video you watched that was shaky and how bad that experience was.
 Remember, you want optical image stabilization and not the inferior digital stabilization.